 Bridging Differences Leadership Cohort

 The Bridging Differences Leadership Cohort is a facilitated virtual learning experience that supports funders looking to build constructive dialogue and understanding across differences.
-Hosted by the Council on Foundations in partnership with the Greater Good Science Center at UC Berkeley (GGSC), the cohort meets monthly from April thru November and supports the work of the Council's Building Common Ground Strategic Pillar.
+Hosted by the Council on Foundations in partnership with the Greater Good Science Center at UC Berkeley (GGSC), the cohort meets monthly from April through November (with an orientation in March) and supports the work of the Council's Building Common Ground Strategic Pillar.

 Facilitated by GGSC Senior Fellow Dr. Allison Briscoe-Smith, the discussions will center on science-backed skills covered in the GGSC’s Bridging Differences online course, which offer research-based strategies for bridging differences with colleagues, peers, and grantees.